mnielsen/notes-on-writing/notes_on_writing.md

   When one does not have that sentence, things become difficult.
 It's tempting to compromise, and to accept a mediocre opening sentence.
   This is a bad mistake.
 The opening sentence is the reader's introduction to your writing.
-A mediocre opening is statement that you're not going to make good use of their time.
+A mediocre opening is a statement that you're not going to make good use of their time.
 It's also a turn-off for you as an author, making you less excited about your project.
 By contrast, a good opening sentence establishes trust